greenerservices/greenerservices.github.io/app/principles/actions/8h-determine-data-storage-and-management-practices.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (iv) Apply best practice for database indexing

-A database index is a structure that improves the speed of data retrieval.
+A database index is a structure that improves the speed of data retrieval and optimises database performance.

 #### Environmental benefit:
-Optimise database performance through a series of practices.
+Optimised databases maximises efficency

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"

 }) }}

 * * *